 Leases-Effective January 1, 2022, Project Bravo adopted Accounting Standards Update ("ASU") No. 2016-02, Leases, codified in Accounting Standards Codification ("ASC") 842 (the "New Lease Standard").
-All amounts and disclosures for the year ended December 31, 2022, reflect the adoption of this ASU, while all periods prior to 2022 remain in accordance with prior accounting requirements.
+All amounts and disclosures for the year ended December 31, 2022, reflect the adoption of this ASU.
 See note 6 for further information.